lredmo1/card_game_algo/README.md

-# WAR — A Card Game and Algorithm
+# War — A Card Game and Algorithm
 #### By _**Lisa Primeaux-Redmond**_